jeromeetienne/threex/src/marbletable/README.md

   * cookie ? sessionStorage ?
   * who write in it ? who remove ?

+* DONE keep mute status
+  * handle a setting saved in LocalStorage
 * have multiple levels
   * how to do multiple model
   * a pool table. you got all the balls already. respect the topology